 A thorough Phase 1 ESA can expedite real estate transactions, facilitate re-financing of property, minimize project delays on site re-development projects, and save buyers thousands of dollars.

 When Is An Environmental Site Assessment Phase 2 Required?

-A Phase II ESA is conducted if issues were identified during the Phase I process.
+A Phase II ESA is conducted if issues were identified during the Phase 1 process.
 A Phase II ESA is a detailed study where actual physical environmental samples are collected and analyzed to identify if there is contamination.
-If so, Phase II ESAs will characterize the type, distribution and extent of hazardous substances in the environment.
+If so, Phase II ESA will characterize the type, distribution, and extent of hazardous substances in the environment.

-Arroyo staff have extensive experience in data acquisition regarding Phase I and Phase II ESA’s which encompasses the collection of soil, surface water, groundwater and biological samples for various environmental studies.
-Also, Arroyo staff has experience working at one of Texas’ environmental contaminants labs analyzing soil, water and biological samples for metals and organic compounds, and therefore is knowledgeable of all sample collection and analysis protocols.
+When it comes to Phase 1 ESA Austin and the surrounding areas look to the Arroyo staff who have extensive experience in providing this service.
+Also, Arroyo staff have experience working at one of Texas’ environmental contaminants labs analyzing soil, water and biological samples for metals and organic compounds, and therefore is knowledgeable of all sample collection and analysis protocols.

-Arroyo staff have ESA Phase I certifications, and are experienced with project planning and design of Phase I and Phase II ESAs, particularly data acquisition (including long-term monitoring), data analysis and reporting.
-Related to this, experience also consists of projects in which endangered species and/or endangered species habitat was potentially impacted by concerns found during the Phase I ESA process.
-Endangered species experience is comprised of the review, assessment and monitoring of identified endangered species and/or endangered species habitat.
+Arroyo staff have ESA Phase 1 certifications and are experienced with project planning and design of Phase 1 and Phase II ESAs, particularly data acquisition (including long-term monitoring), data analysis and reporting.
+Related to this, experience also consists of projects in which endangered species and/or endangered species habitat was potentially impacted by concerns found during the Phase 1 ESA process.
+Endangered species experience is comprised of the review, assessment, and monitoring of identified endangered species and/or endangered species habitat.